 Action 8 - Improving road safety

 21. The UNECE is actively involved in promoting solutions that can lead to improved national, regional and global road safety.
-To this end, UNECE has prioritized a continuous stream of tailored road safety activities through the Inland Transport Committee, in particular through the work of the Global Forum for Road Traffic Safety (WP.1) and the World Forum for the Harmonization of Vehicle Regulations, working closely with the secretariat of the UN Road Safety Trust Fund, the secretariat of the UN Secretary General Special Envoy for Road Safety, and other relevant working parties supporting, education and raising awareness /.
+To this end, UNECE has prioritized a continuous stream of tailored road safety activities through the Inland Transport Committee, in particular through the work of the Global Forum for Road Traffic Safety (WP.1) and the World Forum for the Harmonization of Vehicle Regulations, working closely with the secretariat of the UN Road Safety Trust Fund, the secretariat of the UN Secretary General Special Envoy for Road Safety, and other relevant working parties supporting, education and raising awareness, prioritizing actions and policies dedicated to Vulnerable Road Users, by leveraging on the potentialities on ITS systems applied to traffic and [ADAS / safety] systems deployed on vehicles.

 22. Now more than ever, automotive advancement, coupled with ITS technologies are seen as fundamental to reducing road traffic casualties, and to limit the severity of injuries where collisions occur.
 The Road Map should promote how contracting parties can enhance the design and management of national road safety systems, and implement the well-known five pillars– safe users, vehicles, infrastructure, post-crash response and the overarching road safety management pillar.
 In particular, working in partnership, the Global Forum For Road Traffic Safety and the World Forum for the Harmonization of Vehicle Regulations will monitor the evolution of Advanced Driver Assistance Systems (ADAS), and identify how contracting parties can reduce human error and dramatically improve road safety, by acting on crash prevention, crash trauma minimization (reducing the severity of injury if a crash occurs) and optimizing the chances of survival through post-crash systems.